Group Testing: An Information Theory Perspective

 The argument given in \cite{baldassini-johnson-aldridge} to prove Theorem \ref{thm:capcap} uses the fact that the test outcome vector ${\vec y} = (y_1,\dotsc,y_T)$ acts like the output of the channel whose input codeword is indexed by the defective set.
 Since the transmission of information is impossible at rates above capacity, it certainly remains impossible in the presence of the extra constraints imposed by the group testing problem.

-We remark that the noisy defective channel property of Definition \ref{def:ndc} is satisfied by the models described in Equations \eqref{eq:ptfnoiseless}, \eqref{eq:ptfbsc}, \eqref{eq:ptfaddition}, \eqref{eq:ptfZ}, and \eqref{eq:ptferasure} (though not the dilution model \eqref{eq:ptfdilution} or threshold model \eqref{eq:ptfthresh}).
-For example, we can deduce that the binary symmetric model Definition \ref{eq:ptfbsc} has group testing capacity $C \leq 1 - h(\rho)$.
+The noisy defective channel property of Definition \ref{def:ndc} is satisfied by the models described in \eqref{eq:ptfnoiseless}, \eqref{eq:ptfbsc}, \eqref{eq:ptfaddition}, \eqref{eq:ptfZ}, and \eqref{eq:ptferasure} (though not the dilution model \eqref{eq:ptfdilution} or threshold model \eqref{eq:ptfthresh}).
+For example, we can deduce that the binary symmetric model Definition \ref{eq:ptfbsc} has group testing capacity $C \leq 1 - h(\rho)$, where $h(\cdot)$ is the binary entropy function.
 It remains an open problem to determine under what conditions this bound is sharp; in Section \ref{sec:noisy}, we will see that it is sharp in the sparse regime $k = O(n^{\alpha})$ when $\alpha$ is sufficiently small.

-One noisy model where we can determine the adaptive group testing capacity is the erasure model; the following result is from \cite[Theorem 1.3.1]{baldassini-johnson-aldridge}. \begin{theorem} The capacity of adaptive group testing is $C = 1 - \xi$ for the erasure model of Example \ref{ex:erasure} when $k = o(n)$. \end{theorem} \begin{proof} This is achieved by simply using a noiseless adaptive group testing scheme (see Section \ref{sec:adaptive}), and repeating tests for which $y_t = \question$.
-Standard concentration-of-measure results tell us that, for any $\epsilon > 0$, with high probability no more than $T(\xi + \epsilon)$ tests will need repeating, and the result follows from Theorem \ref{thm:adaptcap}. \end{proof}
+A simple case in which we can determine the adaptive group testing capacity is the erasure model; the following result is from \cite[Theorem 1.3.1]{baldassini-johnson-aldridge}. \begin{theorem} The capacity of adaptive group testing is $C = 1 - \xi$ for the erasure model of Example \ref{ex:erasure} when $k = o(n)$. \end{theorem} \begin{proof} This is achieved by simply using a noiseless adaptive group testing scheme (see Section \ref{sec:adaptive}), and repeating tests for which $y_t = \question$.
+Standard concentration bounds reveal that, for any $\epsilon > 0$, no more than $T(\xi + \epsilon)$ tests will need repeating (with probability approaching one as $n \to \infty$), and the result follows from Theorem \ref{thm:adaptcap}. \end{proof}

 A similar argument can be used to determine bounds on the rates of nonadaptive algorithms under Bernoulli designs for the erasure noise model of Example \ref{ex:erasure}.
 Again, with high probability, given $T$ tests, we know there should be at least $T(1-\xi-\epsilon)$ tests that are not erased.
 Hence, simply ignoring the tests which return a $\question$, it is as if we have been given a Bernoulli design matrix with at least $T(1-\xi-\epsilon)$ rows.